nexendrie/utils/docs/index.md

 ### Filtering

 It is possible to find out if the collection has at least 1 item meeting specific criteria/get array containing that items via methods hasItems/getItems.
-Both of them accepts array as argument in form property => value; if it contains multiple conditions, all of them have to be met.
+Both of them accept array as argument in form property => value; if it contains multiple conditions, all of them have to be met.
 The property name can be followed by an operator from the following list: ==, >=, >, <=, <, !=, default is ==.

 Intervals
 ---------

 There is class Intervals in this package which makes working with number intervals in PHP a piece of cake.
-It first method findInterval returns interval from input string or NULL if no valid interval was found.
+Its first method findInterval returns interval from input string or NULL if no valid interval was found.
 The second method isInInterval tells you whether an integer (first argument) is in specified interval (second parameter).

 ### Supported formats for interval